wolf99/CeedlingOnWSL/README.md

 ~~~

 ## Selecting a Ruby version for use ##
-See the currently installed Ruby versions using `$ rbenv versions`
+See the currently installed Ruby versions using `$ rbenv versions`.

-See the currently selected Ruby version using `$ rbenv version`
+See the currently selected Ruby version using `$ rbenv version`.

-Change the selected version using `$ rbenv local [version]`
+Change the selected version using `$ rbenv local [version]`.

 ## Running Ruby when bash starts ##
 To have a Ruby version shell selected and running when bash starts: